thales-markets/thales-improvement-proposals/TIPs/TIP-28.md

 When Oracle Council accepts a dispute all subsequent disputes are closed and bonds are returned to those that raised them.
 If Oracle Council chose `Accepted the dispute and set a result` a timelock of 4h begins during which Protocol DAO or Thales Council can act as a backstop should they find the result set by the Oracle Council contentious.

-If 24h has passed since the market was resolved or at least 4h since the last dispute was closed, the market is formally resolved and winners can start claiming their winnings.
+If 24h has passed since the market was resolved or at least 4h since a dispute was closed with `Accept the dispute and set a result`, the market is formally resolved and winners can start claiming their winnings.
 In case there are no winners, everyone can claim their initial bid minus the fees.

 If 48h have passed since the market could have been resolved in theory (per real life events) but no one submitted a request to resolve it, Oracle council may set a result themselves with a unanimous decision, in which case the creator bond is send to the Safe Box.